MrMcEpic/whisper/README.md

    **Note for CUDA users**: If you want GPU acceleration, you may need to install PyTorch with CUDA support first.
 Visit [PyTorch Installation Guide](https://pytorch.org/get-started/locally/) to get the correct installation command for your CUDA version, then install the requirements.

+   **Note for subtitle translation**: The `googletrans` library is included in requirements.txt for subtitle translation to languages other than English.
+If you don't need this feature, the tool will work without it.

 5. Set up speaker diarization (optional):

    Follow the [pyannote speaker-diarization-3.1 setup instructions](https://huggingface.co/pyannote/speaker-diarization-3.1):